 Leukemia is a cancer of the blood.
-Leukemia begins when normal blood cells change and grow uncontrollably.
+Leukemia begins when healthy blood cells change and grow uncontrollably.
 Acute lymphoblastic leukemia (ALL) is a cancer of the lymphocytes, a type of white blood cell involved in the body’s immune system.
-It is the most common type of childhood cancer.
+It is the most common type of cancer in children.

 Lymphocytes are made in the bone marrow, the spongy, red tissue in the inner part of the large bones.
 Lymphocytes are found in the blood, lymph nodes, and spleen.
 Healthy lymphocytes fight bacterial and viral infections.
 In people with ALL, new lymphocytes do not develop into mature cells, but stay as immature cells called lymphoblasts.

 When a child has ALL, the lymphoblasts fill the bone marrow and crowd out other normal cells, preventing the production of red blood cells (cells that carry oxygen to tissues), many other types of normal white blood cells (cells that fight infection), and platelets (cells that help blood to clot).
 If the bone marrow is not functioning correctly, the child may experience anemia, easy bruising, bleeding, or infection.